EDUCBA

 • Increase in white-collar crimes.

 • It comes with high volatility.
-Though highly rewarded, penny stocks are highly volatile, and hence the investors need to be vigilant and must keep checking some warning signs as to when to invest/withdraw from the market.
+Though highly rewarded, penny stocks are highly volatile, and hence investors need to be vigilant and keep checking some warning signs as to when to invest/withdraw from the market.

 For such reasons, they are considered to be speculative investments.